 The Physical Therapist Assistant program at Wharton County Junior College was granted initial accreditation on April 24, 1991.
 Currently, accreditation extends from November 9, 2016 to December 31, 2027..

 The PTA program is located with nursing and other allied health programs in the Johnson Health Occupations Center on the main campus in Wharton Texas.
 Classroom and laboratory instruction are provided in a spacious, well-equipped classroom that also contains an adjoining departmental library and student locker area.
 Equipment and supplies are maintained in-house and updates are regularly made to keep the program current with changing technology.
 Clinical experiences are provided off campus at a variety of locations and supervised by on-site clinical instructors.

 The PTA curriculum is a 21-month (66 credit hours) integrated curriculum with 56 credit hours of classroom instruction and 10 credit hours of supervised clinical education.
 Graduates of the program receive an associate’s degree of applied science (AAS) and are then qualified to take the national licensure examination.
 Licensed PTA’s may find employment in , rehabilitation centers, nursing homes, hospitals, pediatric centers, outpatient clinics, home health care, school systems, or other specialized health care settings.

-Complaints regarding the PTA Program, its faculty or students should be submitted to the PTA Program Director in the Johnson Health Science Building at the Wharton campus or call 979-532-6491.
-Interested parties who have quesitons about the accreditation status of the Program should contact the Commission on Accreditation in Physical Therapy Education at http://www.capteonline.org .
+Complaints regarding the PTA Program, its faculty or students should be submitted to the PTA Program Director in the Johnson Health Science Building at the Wharton campus.
+You may call 979-532-6491 or email firstname.lastname@example.org.
+Interested parties who have questions about the accreditation status of the Program should contact the Commission on Accreditation in Physical Therapy Education at http://www.capteonline.org .